 Mean number of days per year of ground frost according to the NIWA website.
 Ground frost occurs when the air at ground level is chilled below freezing point.

 Mitsubishi Electric HyperCore Technology is specifically designed to ensure its full rated capacity is produced, on all those cold frosty days.
-In fact, it is the only heat pump in New Zealand that guarantees its full rated heating capacity right down to -15 degrees!
+In fact, it guarantees its full rated heating capacity right down to -15°C!
 It’s our guarantee that no matter where you live, if you experience frosty winter days, it will give you peace of mind that you will get all the heat you paid for whilst feeling the warmth when it matters most.
 As the graph (right) shows, even though both heat pumps are rated to provide 6kW of heat, their performance differs greatly as the temperature drops.
 While the standard heat pump produces less heat, the HyperCore LN50 model continues to deliver the full 6kW you paid for.
 The result?
 Your room heats up fast and stays warm when you need it most.

 A small car that has to pull a heavy trailer is likely to struggle and could double its normal fuel consumption.